mjScientech/ESP32-AND-SI7021/README.md

-# Interfacing-SHT30-with-esp8266-
+# Interfacing-SI7021-with-esp32-
-Displaying Temperature Data on Ubidots  using esp8266 and SHT30.
+Displaying Temperature Data on Ubidots  using  ESP32-AND-SI7021.